North Korea highlights Trump concessions on war games after summit

 “While no one should expect the summit to have ironed out all the differences and erased the deep-seated mistrust between the two long-time foes, it has ignited hopes that they will be finally able to put an end to their hostility and that the long-standing peninsula issues can finally be resolved.
 These hopes should not be extinguished,” it said.

-Reporting by Christine Kim; Additional reporting by Joori Roh in SEOUL, Tim Kelly in TOKYO, Phil Stewart in WASHINGTON, and John Ruwitch in SHANGHAI; Writing by Lincoln Feast; Editing by Paul Tait
+Reporting by Christine Kim.
+Additional reporting by Hyonhee Shin and Joori Roh in SEOUL, Tim Kelly in TOKYO, Phil Stewart in WASHINGTON, and John Ruwitch in SHANGHAI.
+Writing by Lincoln Feast.
+Editing by Paul Tait.